MadsJJ/Cookbook/cookbook/docs/release3/README.md

 During this final release we have focused on making a branch for every issue, and naming it with the number for the issue.
 This is so that the branch automatically closes when we merge it back into master.

 ## Quality assurance of code
-We have continued to use **Jacoco**, **Spotbugs** and **Checkstyle** for quality assurance of the code. **SKRIV OM DE SISTE RESULTATENE HER.**
+We have continued to use **Jacoco**, **Spotbugs** and **Checkstyle** for quality assurance of the code.
 For release 3 the group has been proofreading each others code.
 This is to check if any methodes can be written more clearly and efficient.
+We have also tested edge cases, and checked for vulnerabilities in the application.

 ## Reflection and retrospective discussion following the final release